Cambodia–India relations: History

+The study "Indian Genetic Heritage in Southeast Asian Populations" (PLOS Genetics, 2022) reveals that present-day Cambodians, particularly the Khmer, possess around 9–12% South Asian (Indian) genetic ancestry, primarily from groups such as Irula, Mala, and Bengali.
+This admixture likely occurred between 770 and 3300 years ago, aligning with the Angkorian period, when Indianized states like Funan flourished in Cambodia.
+Genetic methods such as ADMIXTURE, qpAdm, and SOURCEFIND confirm this ancestry and indicate that the spread of Indian culture in Cambodia involved actual migration and intermarriage, not just trade or cultural diffusion.
+Other evidences are from the 3rd to 5th century BCE, the fossils of humans from that period show 45-50% ancestry from East Indians like Bihar, Bengal etc.

+The findings also support legends like that of Kaudinya, the Indian Brahmin who co-founded Funan, and highlight multiple waves of Indian migration shaping Cambodia's genetic landscape.
+Ancient DNA analysis of a Protohistoric Cambodian individual (1st-3rd centuries CE) revealed a significant South Asian genetic admixture (42-49%), primarily linked to Southern Indian populations, indicating much earlier genetic exchange than previously thought.
+This contrasts with the lower South Asian ancestry seen in present-day Cambodians (9-15%), and suggests that South Asians admixed with local populations around the time of the early Funan state, potentially influencing the region's cultural development.

 Both nations are part of the Non-Aligned Movement.
 India established formal diplomatic relations with the People's Republic of Kampuchea and opened its embassy in Phnom Penh in 1981 when Cambodia was internationally isolated.
 India had provided various personnel to conduct the country's UNTAC-sponsored elections in 1993.
 The Government of India agreed to preserve Angkor Wat temple when the Government of Cambodia appealed, between 1986 and 1993 and spent around 4 million dollars during this conservation.

 While Cambodia has historically aligned itself more with the People's Republic of China, India's greatest geopolitical rival, Theravāda Buddhism is the country's state religion, practiced by around 95% of the population, and its intrinsic Indian culture has considerably impacted the society and culture.